Susie Moore - Director / Musical Theatre

 Daniel Mahon - Creative Drama

 Daniel has been a member of MSPA since he was four and has played many solo parts with them, including Glad hand from “West Side Story”, Mr Thenardier from “Les Miserables”, Judah from “Joseph and his Amazing Technicolour Dreamcoat”, Fagin from “Oliver”.
 Daniel played Bill Sykes from Oliver with MT4Uth during summer projects.
 Daniel has taken part in The Lir’s two-week summer project and weekend courses and was offered a place on their foundation course.
 He has also studied acting on camera with John Dawson, and Graham Cantwell and played the part of Paul in the short movie “Lily”, which won best Short Drama in the Galway Fleadh along with many more awards.
 Daniel has received honours in all his RIAM’s drama exams up to the senior cert and now teaches part-time with MSPA.
-Daniel spent the last two summers in Kamp Kohut, Maine teaching archery and drama.
+Daniel spent two summers in Kamp Kohut, Maine teaching archery and drama.
 He also directed four shows during his time there.
 Daniel also studied film/camera studies full time with the Irish Film Academy in 2014 and is presently attending The Lir Academy (Trinity) studying Bachelor in Acting.

 Leah Meagher - Musical Theatre/HipHop